publiccodenet/publiccode.net/OSPO.md

 type: Resource
 ---

-# Government Open Source Programme Offices: let's work together
+# Government OSPOs: let's work together

 We help people collaborate on public code.
 Our focus is on the communities around a given codebase.